nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Bob asks several Ursulas to re-encrypt the capsule so he can open it.
-Each Ursula performs re-encryption on the capsule using the `kfrag` provided by Alice, obtaining this way a "capsule fragment", or `cfrag`, Let's mock a network or transport layer by sampling `M` random `kfrags`, one for each required Ursula.
+Each Ursula performs re-encryption on the capsule using the `kfrag` provided by Alice, obtaining this way a "capsule fragment", or `cfrag`, Let's mock a network or transport layer by sampling `threshold` random `kfrags`, one for each required Ursula.

 Bob collects the resulting `cfrags` from several Ursulas.
-Bob must gather at least `M` `cfrags` in order to activate the capsule.
+Bob must gather at least `threshold` `cfrags` in order to activate the capsule.

 .. doctest::